Specialist Focused Shockwave Therapy for Achilles Tendinopathy

-When combined with other physiotherapy modalities such as manual therapy, exercise rehabilitation, and activity modification, it provides a comprehensive approach that addresses both the symptoms and underlying causes of Achilles tendinopathy.
+When combined with physiotherapy, including manual therapy and exercise-based rehabilitation, it addresses both symptoms and underlying causes of Achilles tendinopathy.

 How does it work? | Treatment protocol | Benefits | When to consider fSWT